Campaigns

 AIMS Response to the Call for Comments on the Setting Up of the National Maternity and Neonatal Taskforce in England

 AIMS was consulted in our Stakeholder Council role, as part of wider consultation.
-Submitted December 9, 2025 Dear Taskforce Support Team Thank you fo… Read more…
+If you have any queries about the setting up of the taskforce, you… Read more…

 AIMS, ARM and Birthrights Open Letter re tragic deaths of Jennifer and Agnes Cahill